 You can also visit the four encircling Inca ruins along the way: Q'enqo, Puka Pukara, Tambomachay and the dramatic fortress of Sacsayhuaman, constructed startegically on a hill overlooking Cusco, distinguished for its huge carved stones, joined with amazing precision to form the outer walls, some of which are over 9m/30ft tall and weigh over 350 tons.
 You can also do horseback riding at these sites

-Transfer to Cusco airport after breakfast.
-End of the tour or alternatively, a good time to extend your trip!
+See you !!
+Thank you for choosing Tierras Vivas as your tour operator.
+On this day we will transfer to Cusco airport after a delicious breakfast.
+End of our tour service or alternatively, a good time to extend your trip!

 Please note: a return flight to Lima can be arranged upon request!